Nouman-Khaalid/Gym-Bullet-Drones/README.md

 - **Gym Integration:** Use Gym's API for reinforcement learning and environment management.
 - **Examples:** Includes sample code and scripts to demonstrate how to control drones and interact with the simulation environment.

+### Adding Details from the ZIP File

+If the ZIP file contains additional specifics like installation steps, configuration details, or examples, make sure to incorporate those details into the `Installation`, `Usage`, and any other relevant sections in the README file.
+Adjust paths, filenames, and instructions according to the content of your ZIP file.

 ## Installation

 To get started with the project, follow these installation steps: